iutools/iutools/doc/test-plan.md

 Min-max-Drag word entry window
-- Make sure you can minimimize, maximize and drag the word entry window
+- Make sure you can minimimize, maximize and drag the word entry window (Note: To drag the window, you must drag its title bar)
 - Minimize the word entry, then:
   - Click on on a word and make sure it maximises itself and the correct word is displayed

+Copy and paste content from the Word Entry dialog
+- Copy and paste one of the Related words
+- Copy and paste one of the Translations

 Word Entry window hiding/showing
 - Reload the Word Dictionary page